joeychuavertex/datathon/README.md

-# Healthcare Analytics Platform
+# Datathon Platform

-A web-based platform for healthcare analytics that supports clinical question management and cross-departmental knowledge sharing using Epic's SlicerDicer.
+A web-based platform for datathon that supports clinical question management and cross-departmental knowledge sharing using Epic's SlicerDicer.

 ## Features